joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

 TODO Explain these images.
 For example, you might have been situationally disabled carrying a stack of pizza boxes into a building today, unable to use your hands to open the door.

+I was temporarily disabled when I couldn't complete CAPTCHAs due to being panicked in the trauma of the fire.

 There are various guidelines and standards for accessibility, such as WCAG, Section 508, APG, and others.
 Not all of them agree with each other!